soulspace-org/overarch/README.md

 * provide relations between elements of the different models to model traceability information (e.g. from use cases to the containers implementing them or from domain concepts to domain model elements)
-* markdown export for the textual information in views also rendered as diagrams
-* theme support for diagrams

 Copyright